iamshubham1/hospital_management/README.md

 3- User can Remove patients.

 # About Project :
-This is a web application create by using Html, JavaScript, CSS, PHP.It contains 9 different PHP files which works together to create a better user experience .
+This is a web application create by using Html, JavaScript, CSS, PHP.It contains 9 different PHP, 4 different CSS, And 1 Javascript files which works together to create a better user experience .
+->